Guide to Narcissistic Victim Syndrome

 6. Make Healthy Boundaries

 Learning to set and maintain healthy boundaries is crucial for preventing future narcissistic abuse and fostering healthier relationships.
-Develop an understanding of your own limits and preferences and communicate them clearly to others.

 7. Self-Care